Seung-Hui Cho: Relationship with school officials

-Nikki Giovanni says she taught Cho in a poetry class in the fall of 2005; she says she had him removed from her class because she found his behavior "menacing."
+Nikki Giovanni said she taught Cho in a poetry class in the fall of 2005; she later had him removed from her class because she found his behavior "menacing."
 She recalled that Cho had a "mean streak" and described his writing as "intimidating."
 Giovanni reports that Cho wore sunglasses in class and that when she tried to get him to participate in class discussion, Cho remained silent.
 In Giovanni's class, Cho had intimidated female classmates by photographing their legs under their desks and by writing violent and obscene poetry.
 In the fall of 2005, Giovanni told the then-department head Lucinda Roy she "was willing to resign before [she] was going to continue with [Cho]."
 After this, Roy removed Cho from the class.

 Roy says that since she found Cho's writings to be very disturbing, she asked for help from the police and the university administration; however, Roy states that the police had "difficulty" since Cho did not make any explicit threat.
 After Giovanni was informed of the massacre, she remarked that she "knew when it happened that that's probably who it was", and "would have been shocked if it wasn't."
 Roy had taught Cho in Introduction to Poetry the previous year.
 She described him as "actually quite arrogant and could be quite obnoxious, and was also deeply, it seemed, insecure" and that she told him numerous times to go to counseling.
 She said that Cho resisted speaking in class and took cell phone pictures of her.
 After Roy became concerned with Cho's behavior and the themes in his writings, she started meeting with Cho to work with him one-on-one.
 However, she soon became concerned for her safety, and told her assistant that she would use the name of a dead professor as a duress code, in order to alert the assistant to call security.
 After Roy notified authorities of Cho's behavior, she urged Cho to seek counseling.
 Roy described Cho as seeming "extraordinarily lonely", and said that Cho "said to me once he was lonely and didn't have friends."

 Other professors were familiar with Cho's disturbing demeanor and recommended that Cho seek counseling.
 Some professors were not aware until informed by others that Cho had mental health problems and had been reported to the police, afterward speculating that "the information was not accessible" or was "privileged and could not be released."